jesus9508/MeliMutantDna/README.md

 ## Spring boot
 - 2.7

-## How to start whit docker locally?
+## How to start locally with docker?
 - compile and create .jar package
 ```bash
    mvn clean package